 According to the COSO framework, proper internal control surrounding custody of assets, the recording of transactions, reconciling bank accounts and preparation of financial statements dictates that there should be sufficient accounting personnel so duties of employees are properly segregated.
-The segregation of duties would provide better control over the assets of the Rush River Water Resource District.
+The segregation of duties would provide better control over the assets of the district.